LokendraNath/LokendraNath/README.md

 ### 👨‍💻 About Me

-- 🔭 Currently working on a Full Stack project with an Event-Driven Architecture.
+- 🔭 Currently working on a OutBrain.
-- 🌱 Actively learning **Data Structures & Algorithms in JavaScript** and **Next.js TypeScript Deep**.
+- 🌱 Actively learning and TypeScript And Adwance Backend.
-- 🧠 Exploring **Event-Driven Systems**, system design fundamentals, and real-world problem solving.
-- 👯 Open to collaborating on **open-source JavaScript / TypeScript projects**.
+- 👯 Open to collaborating on **open-source TypeScript projects**.
 - 💬 Ask me about **JavaScript,React, Next.js, and the MERN stack**.
 - 📫 Reach me at: **lokendraverma225@gmail.com**